 Like the other Amalfi Coast towns, Cetara is a small fishing village with cheerful buildings descending into a harbour.
 Here you’ll also find a small beach, with pretty blue umbrellas.
 Cetara, like the other towns, seems to rise out of a valley, filled with citrus groves and vineyards.
 However, the town’s specialty is salted anchovies.

 Cetara is not as visited or well known as the other towns.
 For those that make the trip, await pastel houses, fresh seafood delights and a look at what the Amalfi Coast was like before all the tourists arrived.
 But don’t let the small-town feel fool you.
-Cetara has a large commercial fishing operation, mainly focused on processing and preserving tuna and anchovies.
+Cetara has a sizeable commercial fishing operation, mainly focused on processing and preserving tuna and anchovies.

 Conca dei Marini